Parents and Carers

 - the measures adopted to resolve the complaints.

-The Head teacher and senior staff review this record on a regular basis to enable consideration to be given to any underlying issues which need to be addressed by the School and the Governors.
+The Head of Academy and senior staff review this record on a regular basis to enable consideration to be given to any underlying issues which need to be addressed by the School and the Governors.